Ashutosh-Panda2004/Backend-Theory/README.md

 In summary, a normal proxy acts on behalf of the client, while a reverse proxy acts on behalf of the server.

+---

+# Understanding Internet Protocols

+Internet protocols are fundamental rules that enable data exchange across the internet.
+They ensure compatibility and communication between different systems.
+Below are detailed definitions and examples of some key internet protocols:

+## 1. HTTP (Hypertext Transfer Protocol)

+- **Definition**: HTTP is the protocol used for transferring hypertext (web pages) between clients (like web browsers) and servers.
+It operates at the application layer of the OSI model and is designed to facilitate the retrieval of web content.
+- **Example**: When you type `www.example.com` into your browser, your browser sends an HTTP request to the server hosting the website.
+The server responds with the requested web page, which is then rendered in your browser.

+## 2. HTTPS (Hypertext Transfer Protocol Secure)

+- **Definition**: HTTPS is an extension of HTTP that adds a layer of security by using SSL/TLS encryption.
+This ensures that data transmitted between the client and server is encrypted and protected from interception and tampering.
+- **Example**: On an online shopping site, HTTPS encrypts your payment information and personal details, making it secure from eavesdroppers.
+This is crucial for transactions and sensitive data exchanges.

+## 3. FTP (File Transfer Protocol)

+- **Definition**: FTP is used to transfer files between a client and a server over a network.
+It supports both uploading and downloading of files and operates on the application layer.
+FTP typically uses two separate channels: one for commands and one for data transfer.
+- **Example**: If you upload a website's files to a hosting server or download a software package from a server, you use FTP.
+For instance, using an FTP client like FileZilla to upload your website's files to your web host.

+## 4. SMTP (Simple Mail Transfer Protocol)

+- **Definition**: SMTP is the protocol used to send emails from a client to a server or between servers.
+It operates on the application layer and is responsible for the transfer of email messages across networks.
+- **Example**: When you send an email from your Gmail account, SMTP is used to deliver your message from your email client to the Gmail server, and then from Gmail's server to the recipient’s email server.

+## 5. POP3 (Post Office Protocol version 3)

+- **Definition**: POP3 is used to retrieve emails from a mail server to a local email client.
+It downloads emails from the server to the client and typically removes them from the server, making them accessible offline.
+- **Example**: When you check your emails with an email client like Microsoft Outlook, POP3 downloads the messages from the email server to your device, allowing you to read them even when you're not connected to the internet.

+## 6. IMAP (Internet Message Access Protocol)

+- **Definition**: IMAP is used to access and manage email messages stored on a mail server.
+Unlike POP3, IMAP allows multiple devices to access and synchronize the same mailbox, keeping the emails on the server.
+- **Example**: If you check your email on both your smartphone and laptop, IMAP ensures that your inbox is synchronized across all devices, so changes you make on one device (like deleting an email) are reflected on all devices.

+## 7. DNS (Domain Name System)

+- **Definition**: DNS translates human-readable domain names into IP addresses that computers use to locate each other on a network.
+It operates as a distributed database that maps domain names to IP addresses.
+- **Example**: When you enter `www.example.com` into your browser, DNS resolves this domain name into the IP address of the server hosting the website, allowing your browser to connect to it.

+## 8. TCP (Transmission Control Protocol)

+- **Definition**: TCP is a connection-oriented protocol that ensures reliable data transmission between devices.
+It establishes a connection, ensures that data is delivered accurately and in order, and handles retransmission of lost packets.
+- **Example**: When you download a file or stream a video, TCP ensures that all parts of the file or video arrive correctly and in the right sequence, even if some packets are lost or corrupted during transmission.

+## 9. UDP (User Datagram Protocol)

+- **Definition**: UDP is a connectionless protocol that allows faster data transmission by sending packets without establishing a connection or ensuring their delivery.
+It does not guarantee order or reliability, making it suitable for applications where speed is more critical than accuracy.
+- **Example**: Online gaming and live video streaming use UDP to send data quickly.
+The loss of some packets is acceptable in these applications as long as the data is delivered promptly.

+---

+### Interview-Friendly Explanation

+**Q**: _What is HTTP, and how does it differ from HTTPS?_
+**A**: HTTP (Hypertext Transfer Protocol) is used for transferring web pages between clients and servers.
+HTTPS (Hypertext Transfer Protocol Secure) is the secure version of HTTP that uses encryption (SSL/TLS) to protect data during transmission, ensuring that sensitive information like login credentials and payment details are kept secure.

+**Q**: _What is the role of DNS in internet communication?_
+**A**: DNS (Domain Name System) translates domain names into IP addresses.
+When you enter a domain name in your browser, DNS resolves it to the IP address of the server hosting the website, allowing your browser to connect to and retrieve the site.

+**Q**: _How does TCP ensure reliable data transmission?_
+**A**: TCP (Transmission Control Protocol) establishes a connection between devices and ensures that data is transmitted accurately and in order.
+It handles error checking and retransmission of lost packets to ensure reliable communication.

+---